Introduction to Multi-Armed Bandits

 Let us consider another approach for adaptive exploration, known as \emph{optimism under uncertainty}: assume each arm is as good as it can possibly be given the observations so far, and choose the best arm based on these optimistic estimates.
 This intuition leads to the following simple algorithm called \UcbOne:

 \LinesNotNumbered

 \begin{remark} Let's see why UCB-based selection rule makes sense.
-An arm $a$ is chosen in round $t$ because it has a large $\UCB_t(a)$, which can happen for two reasons: because the average reward $\bar{\mu}_t(a)$ is large, in which case this arm is likely to have a high reward, and/or because the confidence radius $r_t(a)$ is large, in which case this arm has not been explored much.
+An arm $a$ can have a large $\UCB_t(a)$ for two reasons (or combination thereof): because the average reward $\bar{\mu}_t(a)$ is large, in which case this arm is likely to have a high reward, and/or because the confidence radius $r_t(a)$ is large, in which case this arm has not been explored much.
 Either reason makes this arm worth choosing.
-Further, the $\bar{\mu}_t(a)$ and $r_t(a)$ summands in the UCB represent exploitation and exploration, respectively, and summing them up is a natural way to trade off the two. \end{remark}
+Put differently, the two summands in $\UCB_t(a) = \bar{\mu}_t(a) + r_t(a)$ represent, resp., exploitation and exploration, and summing them up is one natural way to resolve exploration-exploitation tradeoff. \end{remark}